Frequently Asked Questions

 Routine communication is done via email for efficiency and documentation.
 All patients must have a personal email address that they check frequently.
 Reminder emails are sent prior to appointments; please confirm your appointment by replying to those emails.
 Keep in mind that the internet is not secure regarding confidential information.

-You are welcome to discuss a few urgent questions or concerns about current treatment via occasional emails for no charge.
-However, if you have many questions, complex questions, confusing questions, or complicated medical issues, you will be asked to make a telemedicine appointment or a phone appointment or an email appointment as appropriate in order for us to provide better advice.
+You are welcome to discuss a few urgent questions or concerns about current plans via occasional emails for no charge.
+However, if you have many questions, complex questions, confusing questions, or complicated medical issues, you will be asked to make a telehealth appointment or a phone appointment or an email appointment as appropriate in order for us to provide better advice.

 Non-urgent questions and concerns are best answered at your next regular appointments and not with emails.
 Non-urgent matters include a new treatment that you just read about or a new supplement that you just found out about or a recent book that you just heard about or a link to the newest research study or daily updates or chart updates, etc.

-You will be charged a retroactive administrative fee at a rate of $275 per hour if more than 30 minutes is spent reading/answering your emails per 30 day period.
+You will be charged a retroactive administrative fee at a rate of $275/hour prorated if more than 30 minutes is spent reading/answering your emails per 30 day period.

 We greatly appreciate your cooperation so that we can be available for urgent concerns for you and other patients.